dev-sys-do/sealci/docs/arch/monitor.md

 ```

 The structure of the actions file is not defined by the monitor.
 The controller will be responsible for parsing the file and executing the actions.

-**Recognize and Handle Events:**
-Implement logic to recognize different types of events (starting with commits) and take appropriate actions based on the event type.
-It will need to retrieve the actions file which will be given to the controller.

-**Send Data to the Controller:**
-Based on the recognized event and the actions file, send a request to the controller with the correct payload (body).